flod6/FinTech_Assignment2_FlorianDahlbender/README.md

 - CMAB online learning by updating the pretrained model based on the decisions made during the investigation
 - Monitoring tool to assess the performance of the last update as well as the overall model performance

+## Requirements
+- The MVP was created using Python 3.10
+- Required packages are listed in the file `requirements.txt`
+- It may be necessary to install `torch`and `torch_geometric` manually depending on the system.
+(For details please Manual Install of [`torch`] (https://pytorch.org/get-started/locally/) and [`torch_geometric`] (https://pytorch-geometric.readthedocs.io/en/2.6.1/install/installation.html)
+-

 ## Project Structure
 ```
 complai/